es2812/AgoraChain/README.md

 A blockchain voting system based on liquid democracy developed with Hyperledger Composer

+## Running the project

+As of this moment, this project runs on hyperledger fabric, using the set of `composer-cli` commands for deployment.

+There's currently two ways of running the project:

+### On the cloud (recommended).

+[The cloud version of composer-playground](https://composer-playground.mybluemix.net/) can be used to run the latest `.bna` file.
+This file can be found under [composer-env/agora-network/dist](https://github.com/es2812/AgoraChain/tree/master/composer-env/agora-network/dist).

+An effort is made to keep this image up-to-date with the files in the repository, but it can be generated using the `createFile.sh` script (under that same directory).
+See the next point for requisites and instructions to generate the `.bna` file.

+### Locally.

+Follow these steps:

+1. Follow the [Installing the development environment tutorial](https://hyperledger.github.io/composer/latest/installing/development-tools.html) in the Hyperledger Composer website.
+2. [`createFile.sh`](https://github.com/es2812/AgoraChain/tree/master/composer-env/agora-network/dist/createFile.sh) generates a `.bna` file according to the network definition.
+You must specify a version, check the field 'version' in [`package.json`](https://github.com/es2812/AgoraChain/tree/master/composer-env/agora-network/package.json) and specify a **higher** version than the one found in that file.
+3. With a `.bna` file created, [`start.sh`](https://github.com/es2812/AgoraChain/tree/master/composer-env/agora-network/dist/start.sh) boots up the Fabric network and installs the chaincode.
+You must specify the version of the `.bna` file you want to use.
+4. The command `composer-playground` starts a local version of the playground in the browser.
+5. If you prefer you can issue transactions and create participants using `composer-cli` commands.
+The file [`test.sh`](https://github.com/es2812/AgoraChain/tree/master/composer-env/agora-network/dist/test.sh) contains a few examples of this.

+You can undeploy and kill the network with the [`stop.sh`](https://github.com/es2812/AgoraChain/tree/master/composer-env/agora-network/dist/stop.sh) script

 ## Proposed Project Milestones

 - [x] _20.November.2018_.
 Finish proposal, analysis and design phase.